A Comparative Review of Dimension Reduction Methods in Approximate Bayesian Computation

-This model was previously considered by \citeN{JoyceMarjoram08} and \citeN{NunesBalding10}, each while proposing their respective ABC dimension reduction strategies (see Sections \ref{section:JoyceMarjoram} and \ref{sec:entropy}).
-The analysis focuses on joint estimation of the scaled mutation rate, $\tilde{\theta}$, and the scaled recombination rate, $\rho$, in a coalescent model with recombination \cite{Nordborg07}.
-Under this model, 5,001 basepair DNA sequences for $50$ individuals are generated from the coalescent model, with recombination, under the infinite-sites mutation model, using the software {\tt ms} \cite{Hudson02}.
-The initial summary statistics, $s=(s_1,\ldots,s_6)$, are the number of segregating sites ($s_1$), the pairwise mean number of nucleotidic differences ($s_2$), the mean $R^2$ across pairs separated by $<10\%$ of the simulated genomic regions ($s_3$), the number of distinct haplotypes ($s_4$), the frequency of the most common haplotype ($s_5$), and the number of singleton haplotypes $(s_6)$.
+This model was previously considered by \citet{JoyceMarjoram08} and \citet{NunesBalding10}, each while proposing their respective ABC dimension reduction strategies (see Sections \ref{sectionJoyceMarjoram} and~\ref{secentropy}).
+The analysis focuses on joint estimation of the scaled mutation rate, $\tilde{\theta}$, and the scaled recombination rate, $\rho$, in a coalescent model with recombination (\cite{Nordborg07}).
+Under this model, 5001 base pair DNA sequences for $50$ individuals are generated from the coalescent model, with recombination, under the infi\-nite-sites mutation model, using the software \texttt{ms} (\cite{Hudson02}).
+The initial summary statistics, $s=(s_1,\ldots,s_6)$, are the number of segregating sites ($s_1$), the pairwise mean number of nucleotidic differences ($s_2$), the mean $R^2$ across pairs separated by $<$10\% of the simulated genomic regions ($s_3$), the number of distinct haplotypes ($s_4$), the frequency of the most common haplotype ($s_5$) and the number of singleton haplotypes $(s_6)$.

 We first examine the performance of ABC without using dimension reduction techniques.
-For different parameter combinations, $\tilde{\theta}, \rho$ and $(\tilde{\theta},\rho)$, we compute the relative $\overline{\mbox{RSSE}}$ obtained with a single optimal summary statistic, and the relative $\overline{\mbox{RSSE}}$ obtained when using all six population genetic statistics ($s_1$--$s_6$) (Table \ref{tab:ex1-2}).
-When estimating $\tilde{\theta}$ only, we find that using only the number of segregating sites ($s_1$) provides lower relative $\overline{\mbox{RSSE}}$ than when including all 6 summary statistics even when performing regression adjustment.
-For all other parameter combinations, using a single statistic produce substantially worse than the rejection algorithm with all summary statistics.
-For all inferences (i.e. of $\tilde{\theta}$, $\rho$ and $(\tilde{\theta},\rho)$ jointly), regression adjustments generally improve the inference when using all six summary statistics, which is consistent with previous results \cite{NunesBalding10}.
+For different parameter combinations, $\tilde {\theta}, \rho$ and $(\tilde{\theta},\rho)$, we compute the relative $\overline{\mbox{RSSE}}$ obtained with a single optimal summary statistic and the relative $\overline{\mbox{RSSE}}$ obtained when using all six population genetic statistics ($s_1$--$s_6$) (Table~\ref {tabex1-2}).
+When estimating $\tilde{\theta}$ only, we find that using only the number of segregating sites ($s_1$) provides lower relative

+$\overline{\mbox{RSSE}}$ than when including all 6 summary statistics even when performing regression adjustment.
+For all other parameter combinations, using a single statistic produces substantially worse than the rejection algorithm with all summary statistics.
+For all inferences [i.e., of $\tilde{\theta}$, $\rho$ and $(\tilde{\theta},\rho )$ jointly], regression adjustments generally improve the inference when using all six summary statistics, which is consistent with previous results (\cite{NunesBalding10}).
 The only exception is when jointly estimating $(\tilde{\theta},\rho)$, where homoscedastic linear adjustment neither decreases nor increases the error obtained with the pure rejection algorithm.